 Marsha Vawdrey is a third generation Draper resident and loves Draper City.
-She has had many opportunities to serve the community: as Secretary of Historic Park Fund-raising Committee; Secretary/Treasurer of the Salt Lake County Fair Board; Draper Community Foundation; Chair of Draper Days Rodeo; organizing member of Citizens’ Group to Save Corner Canyon; co-chair Draper Days Celebration; nine years on the Draper City Planning Commission and is now honored to serve on the Draper City Council.
+She has had many opportunities to serve the community on the Historic Preservation Commission and Planning Commission.
+She is the Redevelopment Agency vice chair.
+She serves as the liaison for the Draper Chamber and the the Draper Community Foundation.
+She has served as the Chair of Draper Days Rodeo and she organized member of Citizens’ Group to Save Corner Canyon; co-chair Draper Days Celebration; nine years on the Draper City Planning Commission and is now honored to serve on the Draper City Council.
 She and her husband Doug have a small business in Draper, and have raised their four daughters here.

 Councilmember Michele Weeks